-conferencing to scaffold learning and ensure the response is the student's own work Imaginative, informative and persuasive texts created in supervised conditions will typically: be undertaken individually be an unseen assessment, e.g. no prior detail of the specific assessment or prepared questions, two days' notice of the assessment provide lengthy stimulus materials to students prior to the administration of the supervised assessment be held under test/exam conditions allow perusal time, if required be completed in one uninterrupted supervised session or a number of supervised sessions.
-Suggested lengths: 10-35 mins &lt;150 words
+• be undertaken individually, in pairs or in Imaginative, informative and persuasive texts created in supervised conditions will typically: • be undertaken individually give prior notice of the assessment, e.g. two weeks' notice before the due date allow access to resources (material or human) when developing the response provide opportunities for drafting and/or conferencing to scaffold learning and ensure the response is the student's own work be presented in class or submitted as an audio/audiovisual recording.
+Ensuring authenticity When using open conditions, teachers be an unseen assessment, e.g. no prior detail of the specific assessment or prepared questions, two days' notice of the assessment provide lengthy stimulus materials to students prior to the administration of the supervised assessment be held under test/exam conditions allow perusal time, if required be completed in one uninterrupted supervised session or a number of supervised sessions.
+Suggested lengths: 35-40 mins <250 words

-\The length of student responses should be considered in the context of the assessment.
+The length of student responses should be considered in the context of the assessment.
 Longer responses do not necessarily provide better quality evidence of achievement.